Haarkan/Lunaris-coding-test/lunaris_api/README.md

 - Run tests with `mix test`, they all should succeed
 - Start Phoenix endpoint with `mix phx.server`

+# Configuration

+You can easly customize the reward percentage in `lunaris_api/config/config.exs` by modifying the property `point_percentage`

 ## HTTP Queries

 - To create a customer :